h2oai/datatable/docs/start/install.rst

   work with your Linux distribution if it is compatible with one of these tags.
   Please refer to `PEP-513`_ and `PEP-599`_ for details.

-- **Windows (N/A)**
+- **Windows**

-  Windows wheels cannot be installed from PyPI just yet, but they will be available after the next release.
-In the meanwhile, datatable development wheels can be installed (see section below).
+  Windows wheels are available for Windows 10 or later.